samlee64/wizard/server/README.txt

 TODOs
 Don't hold the whole getObject buffer in memory (low priority)

-dockerize (halfway done, need to replace the config.json when creating the dockerfile so have the proper db configs) dockerize UI
+dockerize UI

-filter out the id from the tags
+filter out the id from the tags when ingesting

-FIX sever type naming
+FIX server type naming
 create some indexes

 FIX multiple sync add tag duplicates